 We attend a variety of trade and consumer tastings.
 We attempted to write several initial reviews of wineries at these tastings however tastings are definitely not conducive to this purpose.
 As a result, we soon learned to exclusively use tastings to follow up with previously visited wineries and to make new connections.
 Many people who go to tastings try labels they are familiar with.
 Not us, when we attend tastings we seek out new labels and or wines we have never tried.

 Is your Napa winery not yet listed?

 We are continuously looking for small Napa producers to interview who are not yet listed on this site.
-Please email email@example.com to setup a mutual time where we can meet and taste.
+You must make wine in Napa County, with at least some of your production from grapes grown in the Napa Valley.
+Please email firstname.lastname@example.org to setup a mutual time where we can meet and taste.
 The more information you can offer during our meeting, the more detailed and resourceful the review will be.

 There are two requirements for any review on this website;

 - I meet a representative from the winery in person, and

 - I taste the wines.

 Meetings usually take place at the physical winery, the owner or winemakers home, winery office or in the vineyards.
 A typical meeting takes about an hour, but can certainly take longer.